SiriShultz/sitelinks/Customer Personality Analysis/README.md

 # Spending Group

-Create measure to calculate the total spending amount for each customer.
+Create a measure to calculate the total spending amount for each customer.

     TotalSpending =
     SUMX('Products Table', 'Products Table'[Amount])

-Create Calculated column for Spending amount for each customer.
+Create a calculated column for Spending amount for each customer.

     Spending =
     [TotalSpending]